-Support Is Reasonably Fast and Always Helpful
+The Logo Company’s Support Is Reasonably Fast and Always Helpful

 Dealing with customer support in general can make you question why you’d ever talk to a person again, especially when dealing with larger companies.
 The Logo Company, thankfully, reminded me why I still support the continuation of the human species… in theory if not in practice.

 Kids are sticky, messy, and loud.
 Sue me.